oat-sa/taohub-articles/forge/tutorials/testrunner.md

 This is one of the simplest test models that can be implemented:

-During the execution of a random test one item will be chosen by random from the pool of available items (at the time of compilation)<br/>
+During the execution of a random test one item will be chosen by random from the pool of available items (at the time of compilation)\
 and after the test-taker has responded to this item the test will terminate.

 ### Test compilation

 The compilation of a delivery is comparable to a depth-first search.
-In order to be able to compile a delivery the tests contained within have<br/>
+In order to be able to compile a delivery the tests contained within have\
 to be compiled.
 In order to compile the tests, their containing items have to be compiled first.

 So during compilation we iterate over the available items and compile them.
-The item compiler will return a [[service call]], which consists of<br/>
+The item compiler will return a [[service call]], which consists of\
 the runner associated with the item model and the parameter that allows the item runner to access the resources of this specific item.
-By serializing these<br/>
+By serializing these\
 service calls we can create the following structure:

     array(